 If a puppy does something they should not be doing, you best believe that the mother will step in and correct her puppy no matter how cute they’re being.

 She, of course, will do this in a calm-assertive manner which does not harm the puppy in any way.

-The end result of her actions learns her puppy important boundaries and her firm and unambiguous leadership shows the puppy where their role within the pack lies.
+The end result of her actions teaches her puppy important boundaries, and her firm and unambiguous leadership shows the puppy where their role within the pack lies.

 You are their leader.
 Think of yourself as the mother of the puppy.